-Before a company lets a treatment anywhere near humans, the company needs evidence that it’s likely to be both safe and effective.
+Before drug developers let a treatment anywhere near human testing, they need evidence that it’s likely to be both safe and effective.
 This has historically been done by testing the drug on living animals (in vivo), and more recently in human cells or tissue in a dish (in vitro).

 In general terms, in vitro testing is cheaper and quicker than in vivo, but testing in animals, most commonly mice, is thought to give a better picture of how a treatment behaves in a living organism.
 While the predictive value of animal models does vary depending on the diseases and treatments in question, a company must always show that its treatment is safe and effective in animal models to get past regulatory hurdles.

 With advances in biotechnology, we’re now able to better mimic human organs and physiology.
 If these technologies prove better than animal testing at predicting the effects of a drug on the human body, they could eventually replace some of the animal testing currently required in drug development.
 While it’s unlikely that animal disease models can ever be replaced fully, these technologies are changing the face of drug development and reducing our reliance on animal models.
 This could make it cheaper and quicker to get new disease treatments into the clinic and eventually to patients.